egarand/bstn-capstone/Capstone Proposal.md

 - Outdoor enthusiasts:
 	- ...looking for a new spot to hike, camp, or unwind in nature close to their location
 	- ...looking for spots to hike or camp close to a given location for the future
-	- ...that want to keep track of trails, campgrounds, and parks they want to visit
+	- ...that want to keep track of trails, campgrounds, and nature reserves they want to visit
 	- with a focus on beginners to these activities, though individuals of all experience levels are welcome.

 ### Features